 My interest in breastfeeding stemmed from my own personal experience and from that of dealing with patients and friends.
 Breastfeeding rates in Ireland are amongst the lowest in the world.
 As a mother breastfeeding didn’t come easily to me.
 It was a skill that had to be learned and it took time, patience and a lot of resilience.
 I was lucky to have a friend who had been through it all so she was able to help me with any questions that I had.
 After 6-8 weeks it started to get easier and I loved breastfeeding my children.
 The bond is so beautiful and ultimately it is so satisfying to know that you have the ability to nourish your child in every way.
 Breastfeeding is a skill that can be learned with the right preparation and continued guidance, and I hope to be able to provide this to those undertaking the challenge.

-I live in Galway with my husband and two children.
+I live in Galway with my husband and three children.